Keto Flourless Chocolate Cake

 - Using a microwave or small saucepan, heat up the chocolate and butter, and whisk until combined.

-- Stir through the granulated sweetener, along with the vanilla and espresso, if using it.
+- Stir through the allulose, along with the vanilla and espresso, if using it.
 Add the eggs, one at a time, beating into the batter gently, until smooth.
 Add the cocoa powder until just combined- do not overmix.

 - Transfer the batter into the cake tin.
-Bake the flourless keto chocolate cake for 25 minutes, until a gentle crust has formed on top.
+Bake the flourless keto chocolate cake for 25 minutes, until a gentle crust has formed on top and the center still has a slight jiggle.

 - Remove from the oven and allow to cool completely in the tin.
 Remove from the tin either using the parchment paper overhang or flipping it gently onto a plate.
 Frost it and enjoy.